kubevirt/containerized-data-importer/doc/pvc-mutating-webhook-rendering.md

 [...]
 spec:
   config:
-    disableWebhookPvcRendering: true
+    webhookPvcRendering: "Disabled"
 [...]
 ```

 When disabled, the `MutatingWebhookConfiguration` is removed and the DataVolume controller falls back to rendering PVC fields itself.

-To re-enable, remove the field or set it to `false`.
+To re-enable, remove the field or set it to `"Enabled"`.

 ## Usage